 The MoLI Shop

-The MoLI shop will be open from 11.30am to 7.30pm, Tuesday to Sunday.
+The MoLI shop is open from 10.30am to 6pm, Tuesday to Sunday.
+The shop is also open bank holiday Mondays.
 A haven for book lovers, the MoLI shop stocks a wonderful selection of Irish literature and poetry for all ages, as well as a meticulously curated selection of local handmade crafts.
 A gift wrapping service is also available for those last minute surprises!

 The Commons Café

-At garden level you will find the celebrated Commons Café.
+At garden level you will find the celebrated Commons Café which is open 10.30am to 5pm.
 Run by Irish food legends (and sisters) Domini and Peaches Kemp, the Commons Café is an all-day Irish kitchen and dining room, opening out onto our Courtyard Garden.
 Showcasing Ireland’s beautiful produce and culinary heritage, visitors can enjoy an array of award-winning breakfasts, lunches and early evening meals, freshly baked goods, specialty coffee from Roasted Brown, home-made juices and fermented drinks, and many wines from the glass from local boutique wine-shops.